OnVUE Online Proctored Testing

 Restricted Countries

-Pearson cannot deliver online proctored exams to candidates with a registered address in China (including Macau), Cuba, Iran, North Korea, the province of Quebec (Canada), Syria, Russia, Belarus and the Donetsk, Luhansk, Sevastopol, and Crimea regions of Ukraine.
+Pearson cannot deliver online proctored exams to candidates with a registered address in China (including Macau), Cuba, Iran, North Korea, the province of Quebec (Canada), Syria, Russia, Belarus and some regions of Ukraine (Donetsk, Luhansk, Sevastopol, Crimea).

 Identification and Permission for Under 18's to Test